Hootsuite Enterprise Terms of Service

 “Content” is a generic term that means all information and data (such as text, images, photos, videos, audio and documents) in any format that is uploaded to, downloaded from or appears on our Enterprise Services.

 “Customer Content” is Content that you or your Authorized Users provide to us or upload to our Enterprise Services.

 “Ads Content” is Customer Content that you or your Authorized Users provide in connection with your creation, posting, or management of paid advertisements on Facebook, Instagram, or any other applicable Social Network.

 “Mentions” are the Content that a third party (in other words, someone other than you, an Authorized User or Hootsuite) creates and that we obtain on your behalf and at your instruction from Social Networks or other Third-Party Services that you connect to our Enterprise Services.
 For example, posts created by followers that appear on your Facebook page would be considered Mentions.

-“Enterprise Services” means services included in Hootsuite’s Enterprise or Business plans and any other Hootsuite products or services made available to you through an Authorization Form but does not include: i) Hootsuite’s Self-Serve Services; or ii) any Third-Party Services.
+“Enterprise Services” means services included in Hootsuite’s Enterprise or Business plans and any other Hootsuite products or services made available to you through an Authorization Form or an Online Order, but does not include: i) Hootsuite’s Self-Serve Services; or ii) any Third-Party Services.

 “Third-Party Services” are services that are not provided by Hootsuite that you may access or use in connection with our Enterprise Services.
 They include the “Social Networks”, which are the social networking sites supported by our Enterprise Services (such as Twitter, Facebook, LinkedIn, and Instagram), as well as the extensions and applications available in the Hootsuite App Directory (http://apps.hootsuite.com/) and the “Partner Services”, which are third-party services resold by Hootsuite as an authorized reseller.